 What Is Paladins?

 Paladins is a free-to-play multiplayer shooter developed by Evil Mojo and published by Hi-Rez.
-Released on May 8, 2018, it was one of the first successful hero shooters to emerge after Overwatch (RIP Battleborn).
+After the closed beta in 2015, it had a very popular open beta in Steam Early Access launch on September 16th, 2016 with hundreds of thousands of downloads within the first week of early access.
+It was then officially released on May 8, 2018.
+It was one of the first successful hero shooters to emerge alongside Overwatch (RIP Battleborn).
 The initial reception was fairly positive, but it struggled to surpass claims of being an Overwatch clone despite being in development for several years before it ever hit the public eye.

 Not content to stop at one game, the Hi-Rez team also released a mobile version called Paladins Strike and a battle royale title called Realm Royale.
 Like Blizzard’s approach to storytelling, each of these games builds on the lore and champions found in Paladins.
 But rather than utilizing Pixar-esque cinematics, it’s done this with a robust card system and a consistent influx of characters to leverage the free-to-play model.